 I did found a nice spot to do some yoga 🙂

-My last stop on this 3 weeks visiting the highlights of Cuba was Playa Ancon, I enjoyed a cool drink and walked around.
+My last stop on this cycling trip was Playa Ancon, I enjoyed a cool drink and walked around.
 It is a touristic place with a lot of hotels/resorts situated along the beach.
 I cycled back through the village of Casilda.

 The second day I went onto horseback in into the Topes de Collantes!!
 It was a bit rainy but a great day to explore the great natural surroundings of this valley near Trinidad!
 On the way we entered a little shop that sells coffee and cigars!!
 I had some great coffee and could buy honey or cigars from him, made traditionally ofcourse!